ThugsFinance/cloiinkcoin.com/src/content/developers/docs/transactions/index.md

 - `recipient` – the receiving address (if an externally-owned account, the transaction will transfer value.
 If a contract account, the transaction will execute the contract code)
 - `signature` – the identifier of the sender.
 This is generated when the sender's private key signs the transaction and confirms the sender has authorised this transaction
-- `value` – amount of ETH to transfer from sender to recipient (in WEI, a denomination of ETH)
+- `value` – amount of CLK to transfer from sender to recipient (in WEI, a denomination of CLK)
 - `data` – optional field to include arbitrary data
 - `gasLimit` – the maximum amount of gas units that can be consumed by the transaction.
 Units of gas represent computational steps
 - `gasPrice` – the fee the sender pays per unit of gas